 For clean up:

-I use doors turp or safflower for cleanup.
+I use Eco House Ultra Mild Citrus thinner and Gamsol for painting and for cleanup.
 Murphy's oil soap is good for cleaning brushes.
 Any oil, including even olive oil, can be used to clean yourself.
 You will not be able to transport solvents on a plane.
-Your painting can be packed and labled "artist's colors" (not "oil paint" Gamblin has a good site for dealing with traveling with paint.
+Your painting can be packed and labled "artist's colors" (not "oil paint") Gamblin has a good site for dealing with traveling with paint.

 A couple of metal jars for solvent.
 Even better, a jar with a coil in it (art store or on line).
 Best is a metal container for solvents with a lid that attaches firmly.
 Available on line at Utrecht, Jerrys or Blick.